 We’ve created a tip list on keeping your dog warm this winter.
 There are some things that as a dog owner, you should be aware of.
-Here’s a few things that we’ll cover: knowing when it is too cold for your dog, how to protect your dogs paws, why you don’t want your dog sleeping outside in the cold, and many more common questions about caring for your dogs during the winter.
+Here are a few things that we’ll cover: knowing when it is too cold for your dog, how to protect your dog’s paws, why you don’t want your dog sleeping outside in the cold, and many more common questions about caring for your dogs during the winter.

 Can all dogs handle the cold weather?

 Not all dogs can handle the extreme cold that some parts of the country see.
-Just below this we have two lists, on one list are a few examples of popular dog breeds that are able to handle the cold temperatures and on the other list are several breeds that need a little extra care to handle the cold.
-No matter which list your dog would be on, watch them closer during the cold, especially if it gets extremely cold.
+Just below this, we have two lists, on one list are a few examples of popular dog breeds that are able to handle the cold temperatures, and on the other list are several breeds that need a little extra care to handle the cold.
+No matter which lists your dog would be on, watch them closely during the cold, especially if it gets extremely cold.